-$$G_t = \frac{I{sc}}{E_c} + G_j$$
+$$G_t = \frac{I{sc}}{E_c} + G_j.$$

-Using this equation, a plot of the transepithelial conductance (Gt) versus the measured short circuit current (I{sc}) will have an intercept equal to the junctional conductance (the inverse of the junctional resistance) and a slope equal to the inverse cell voltage (i.e., $1/E_c$).
+Using this equation, a plot of the transepithelial conductance (G_t) versus the measured short circuit current (I{sc}) will have an intercept equal to the junctional conductance (the inverse of the junctional resistance) and a slope equal to the inverse cell voltage (i.e., $1/E_c$).
 This equation has the same assumption as the previous plotted equation, (i.e. the experimental perturbation only changes the cellular resistance or conductance).

-Experience has shown that a plot of $V_t vs$.
-R_t is more sensitive to changes in either R_j or E_c than a plot of $G_t vs$.
-I{sc} .
+Experience has shown that a plot of V_t vs. R_t is more sensitive to changes in either R_j or E_c than a plot of G_t vs. I{sc} .
 The reason for this is that whereas I{sc} is a measure of only the cellular pathway (it is not affected by the junctional resistance), V_t is a function of both the cellular pathway and the junctional resistance and is thus more sensitive to a change in either parameter.
-This is illustrated below (Figure 3) in which the experimental conditions were such that both R_c and E_c are changing.
-Note that although the $G_t vs$.
-I{sc} plot is linear, the plot of $V_t vs$.
-R_t is non-linear.
+This is illustrated on the next page (Figure 3) in which the experimental conditions were such that both R_c and E_c are changing.
+Note that although the G_t vs. I{sc} plot is linear, the plot of V_t vs. R_t is non-linear.
+Three approaches have been used to alter R_c in a controlled manner.
+These are increasing the cell membrane conductance to a given ion using second messenger systems, decreasing the conductance to a given ion using pharmacological blockers, and lastly, artificially increasing the membrane conductance using pore forming agents such as gramicidin D, nystatin or amphotericin B. When using pore forming agents, one must use a mucosa solution which mimics the cell interior (i.e. the potassium content must be high while the calcium, sodium and chloride content must be low).
+Typically, one performs an equimolar replacement of sodium with potassium and chloride with a large monovalent anion such as gluconate.
+Such a solution exchange has two advantages.
+First, since there is low chloride in the bathing solution, cell swelling due to KCl influx is minimized, and secondly, since the mucosal and cell ion concentrations are matched, there will be no change in the apical membrane voltage when the pore forming agent is added (i.e. E_c will not be affected as R_c is decreased).
+Additionally, since the ion concentrations are matched, the value of E_c will be approximately equal to the value of the voltage source of the basolateral membrane.